General library information

 Businesses

-• Library premises are not for personal business, including private tutoring, meetings and interviews.
+- Library premises are not for personal business - this includes private tutoring, meetings and interviews.

 Care of library property